 Motel One Wien-Staatsoper: A 3-star hotel in a very central location with great reviews.

 If you want to stay in a design hotel, check out this lovely selection of design hotels in Vienna.

 Follow this Vienna itinerary to plan your schedule easily on a 2 day visit to Vienna.

 On your first day in Vienna, get to know the city, learn a bit about its history and enjoy some fun activities.

 It’s always a good idea to take a walking tour when you first arrive in a new city.

 There are several free walking tours in Vienna.

-They give you an overview of the history and some nice and funny anecdotes.
-What’s more, you can always ask the guide for local tips.
+I suggest you start with a general walking tour in Vienna, that covers most of the main highlights in a couple of hours.
+The tour gives you an overview of the history and some nice and funny anecdotes.
+You can always ask the guide for local tips.

 On free tours, you’re expected to tip the guide at the end of the tour.
 Pay as much as you think the tour was worth.

 Time Travel Vienna – The Multimedia History Ride